Liam-Nothing/GSB-Web/API_Documentation.md

 # API Documentation for GSB Project (gsb.best)

 ## 1. How to select API function
-To select API function you need to target `\app\api\api.php` with a POST request with json format.
+To select API function you need to target `\app\api\index.php` with a POST request with json format.
 Use `api` like key and the case you want like value exemple `user_open_session` if you want to open a session.
-In this API user can have 4 type of right is Admin, Admin_Region, Comptable and User.
+In this API user can have 3 type of right is Admin, Comptable and User.
 Some fuctions need a special right to be call.

 ## 2. What is inside the PHP session
-Inside we have 3 elements the `id` of the user a int, `username` a string and `id_role`. `id _role` mean the right level like admin or user, is compose by one int bettween `0-3`.
+Inside the PHP session we have 3 elements :
+- `id` : int
+  can have 3 value :
+    - `0` : None (Error)
+    - `1` : Success
+    - `2` : Error
+- `username` : sting
+- `id_role` : int
+  can have 3 value :
+    - `0` : utilisateur
+    - `1` : comptable
+    - `3` : admin

 ## 3. What is the functions of API